FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 This repository contains the required files to build and run a Docker Container with the Factory Talk Optix Update Service.

 - This procedure involves some good knowledge of Linux systems and Docker containers and it is intended for advanced users
-- The default entrypoint is the `FTOptixApplicationUpdateServer` itself
+- The default entry point is the `FTOptixApplicationUpdateServer` itself
 - The final container should be set to restart automatically on fail.
 - Upgrade of the `UpdateServer` via FT Optix IDE is not supported
-- Default user is `root` and password is `FactoryTalkOptix`
+- The default user is `root` and the password is `FactoryTalkOptix`
-- In order to activate a license and run the container for more than 120 minutes, an internet connectivity to the Rockwell Automation cloud must be available at all times
+- To activate a license and run the container for more than 120 minutes, internet connectivity to the Rockwell Automation cloud must be available at all times
     - If no internet connectivity is available, the FT Optix Application will be stopped after 120 minutes and must be deployed again from FT Optix Studio
-    - The license is passed to the container as an environment variable, this variable is then periodically checked to a Rockwell Automation server in order to check its validity
+    - The license is passed to the container as an environment variable, this variable is then periodically checked to a Rockwell Automation server to check its validity

 ## Requirements

 - Docker engine must be installed and running
     - Refer to the ([official documentation](https://docs.docker.com/get-docker/))
-    - (optional) Set users right to access Docker socket with either one of these steps if you want to execute the container as non root:
+    - (optional) Set users' right to access the Docker socket with either one of these steps if you want to execute the container as non-root:
         - Changing the socket permissions with: `sudo chmod 666 /var/run/docker.sock` (valid up to next reboot)
         - Configuring the Docker group ([official documentation](https://docs.docker.com/engine/install/linux-postinstall/))
             - Add the new group: `sudo groupadd docker`